EDVTAZ/MLMR/README.md

 # [Multi-Language Manga Reader](https://aligned.pictures)

 Read manga/comics in multiple languages at the same time.
+Try it out at: [https://aligned.pictures](https://aligned.pictures)

 Import the two versions of the manga/comic.
 The pages from the translation will be matched to the originals, minor differences in position and missing pages are detected, so everything should be properly aligned.